meltyourface/blank/posts/Initiatory-lineage/Advanced-Scrying-Ritual-Consecrated-Black-Mirror-Guide/index.md

 ## I. Overview
 Title: Advanced Scrying Ritual with the Consecrated Black Mirror

-Objective: To facilitate the acquisition of esoteric knowledge, guidance, and foresight through the practice of scrying with a consecrated black mirror.
+**Objective**: To facilitate the acquisition of esoteric knowledge, guidance, and foresight through the practice of scrying with a consecrated black mirror.

 Main Components:  A. Preparation B. Invocation C. Scrying Practice D. Interpretation of Visions